The projects should bring tangible benefits closer for people who are deaf, have tinnitus or hearing loss.

 - Eligibility: Students and supervisors must be based at a recognised UK university or research institute

 - Value: £75,000 (outside of London), or £79,500 (London).
 Applications for partial funds will also be considered where the outstanding funds have/will be applied for from the host institute or an external source.

-Applicants are notified of the outcome as soon as possible.
-We aim to decide on the successful projects before Christmas each year to allow successful applicants plenty of time to recruit a suitable student.
+Applicants are notified of the outcome as soon as possible, to allow successful applicants plenty of time to recruit a suitable student.